- General safety

 Biosafety permit application

-Principal investigators (PIs) and lab instructors intending to work with biohazards (as defined in SFU Biosafety Policy R20.02) are required to submit a biosafety permit application and follow the application process.
+Faculty members and lab instructors intending to work with biohazards (as defined in SFU Biosafety Policy R20.02) are required to submit a Biosafety permit application, and follow the application process.
+The application is reviewed by the Institutional Biosafety Committee.
+Please remember biosafety permit portal is optimized for Chrome and Internet Explorer.